 - Printing in the Cinnamon console is often very useful

-global.log('Some text or variable goes here');
+1global.log('Some text or variable goes here');

 Adding Settings

-contains the elements in the GUI that the user can modify, these include: text labels, switches, text boxes, color choosers.
+The ability to configure a Deskelet is very important.
+This is reached by creating the settings-schema.json file besides the desklet.js file.
+The settings-schema.json contains the elements in the GUI that the user can modify, these include: text labels, switches, text boxes, color choosers.
 More info can be found here and here.
 To connect the Settings with your Desklet:

 -